TomiPerrando/Taxis-CoderHouse/README.md

 # Rosario Taxi Service Analysis
 This is our graduation project for CoderHouse, our **team**decided to make a visual report over the Taxi Service in the city of Rosario, Santa Fe, Argentina.
 It gives the reader a general perspective about the service statistics, including themes like usability and rentability.

-It was indeed a great project to learn from, both technical and **soft skills**, since a lot of teamwork were required.
+It was indeed a great project to learn from.
+Both technical and **soft skills** were developed since a lot of teamwork was required.
 This readme resumes the project and the experience behind it, however, full documentation can be found here (Spanish)

 Warning! - The visuals are in Spanish